DavidVorick/CodeCommit/UserSpecification.md

-If code-commit is run with the `--rollup` flag, it will trigger a non-agentic workflow to roll up every file in the codebase and create a context file that gets placed in agent-config/codebase.txt - this file can then by copy-pasted into an LLM UI for advanced debugging.
+If code-commit is run with the `--rollup` flag, it will trigger a non-agentic workflow to roll up every file in the codebase and create a context file that gets printed to stdout - this file can then by copy-pasted into an LLM UI for advanced debugging.
 By default, the Cargo.lock file is not included in the rollup.
 If the flag '--rollup-full' is used, then the Cargo.lock file will also be included.

+A log file will also be created in the agent-config/logs/ folder.

 ## LLMs